NexPlayer/Android-SDK/advanced.md

 Zero if successful or a non-zero error code.

-#### void setDisplay ( SurfaceHolder sh)
+#### void setDisplay (SurfaceHolder sh)

 This method sets the surface on which video will be displayed.

 > **Warning** This is NOT supported with the Java or OpenGL renderers, and should not be called if one of those renderers is in use.

-This function actually takes theandroid.view.SurfaceHolderassociated with the surface on which the video will be displayed.
+This function actually takes the android.view.SurfaceHolder associated with the surface on which the video will be displayed.

 This function should be called from onVideoRenderPrepared after the surface has been created.
-In addition, if the surface object changes (for example, if theSurfaceHolder’ssurfaceCreatedcallback is after the initial setup), this function should be called again to provide the new surface.
+In addition, if the surface object changes (for example, if the SurfaceHolder’s surfaceCreatedcallback is after the initial setup), this function should be called again to provide the new surface.

-If the surface object is destroyed (for example, if theSurfaceHolder’ssurfaceDestroyedcallback is after the initial setup), this function should be called again to notify that the surface was destroyed.
+If the surface object is destroyed (for example, if the SurfaceHolder’s surfaceDestroyedcallback is after the initial setup), this function should be called again to notify that the surface was destroyed.

-The surface should match the pixel format of the screen, if possible, or should bet set toPixelFormat.RGB\_- 565.
+The surface should match the pixel format of the screen, if possible, or should bet set to PixelFormat.RGB\_- 565.

 In general, the surface should be created as follows: